I like to grow mustaches. Plural. I just can't keep them.

 So anyways, I was coming up blank on what to buy the woman who wants nothing, and fears everything that off-gases.
 There were some suggestions bandied about the office including a gas-mask, a HEPA-one-piece, and a hyperbolic chamber.
 All good ideas.

-f-gassing phone has been resolved and the wife no longer speaks to people through a BPA-free plastic bag.
+If you recall my last post, I am happy to report that the case of the off-gassing phone has been resolved and the wife no longer speaks to people through a BPA-free plastic bag.
 She is braving it, placing that little plastic cancer vessel directly up against her face.
 And barely complaining.

 So I thought, perhaps, what this woman needs is a head set (wired of course), that would keep her head a nice safe distance from her radio frequencies.
 Only problem, this nearly new phone of hers only accepts a head set through one of those mini-usb ports - not the traditional ear phone jacks everyone else in the world has.
 And because no one else in the world uses such a ridiculous item, they are not sold in any physical retail space.